-This page offers a comprehensive review of all the different Barcelona City Passes, including price comparison, if they are worth it, how much do they cost, how to find special discounts and more.
+This page offers a comprehensive review of all the different Barcelona attractions passes, including price comparison, if they are worth it, how much do they cost, how to find special discounts and more.

-What are the different Barcelona City Passes & what’s included?
+What are the different Barcelona Attractions Passes & what’s included?

 23 of Barcelona’s top attractions are included in the Barcelona Pass, where you will get free and skip the line admission.
 The hop-on-hop-off facility in the pass allows you to get to all the main attractions without any transport problems.
 The highlights of Gaudi’s impact on Barcelona, the Nou Camp Tour, 10 Museums and Landmarks, Las Golondrinas Cruise, a Barcelona Bicycle Tour, and the Liceu Opera Tour as just some of the things included with the pass that comes with a comprehensive guide book.
 In addition, there are discounts at places like the Hard Rock Café, Tarantos Flamenco Dancing and the Jamboree Jazz Club.